Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: System Model and Problem Definition

-For a packet that needs to be successfully delivered across a link $i$ within deadline $D_i$ and in probability no less than $P_i$, the requirement can be decomposed into two sub-requirements: 1) successfully delivering the packet in probability no less than $P_i$, and 2) the time taken to successfully deliver the packet is no more than $D_i$ if it is successfully delivered \cite{Zhang:pktRT}.
-Given a specific link reliability $p_i$, the first sub-requirement translates into the required minimum number of \emph{transmission opportunities}, denoted as $X_{i}$, that need to be provided to the transmission of the packet, and $X_{i} = \lceil{\log_{1-p_{i}}{(1-P_{i})}}\rceil$ \cite{Zhang:pktRT}.
-Then, the second sub-requirement requires that these $X_i$ transmission opportunities are used within deadline $D_i$. \ifthenelse{\boolean{short}} {} { Note that the $X_{i}$ reserved time slots do not have to be $X_{i}$ consecutive time slots, and, for real-time packet delivery, they only have to be before the delivery deadline of the packet.
-In the above approach, $X_{i}$ is derived from the channel statistics and the application requirement, thus transforming the probabilistic real-time delivery requirement into a problem of reserving a deterministic number of transmission opportunities for each link. } Using $X_i$, we define the \emph{work density} of link $i$ as $\rho_i = \frac{X_i}{D_i}$.
+For a packet that needs to be successfully delivered across a link $i$ within deadline $D_i$ and in probability no less than $S_{i}$, the requirement can be decomposed into two sub-requirements: 1) successfully delivering the packet in probability no less than $S_{i}$, and 2) the time taken to successfully deliver the packet is no more than $D_i$ if it is successfully delivered \cite{Zhang:pktRT}.
+Given a specific link reliability $p_i$, the first sub-requirement translates into the required minimum number of \emph{transmission opportunities}, denoted as $X_{i}$, that need to be provided to the transmission of the packet, and $X_{i} = \lceil{\log_{1-p_{i}}{(1-S_{i})}}\rceil$ \cite{Zhang:pktRT}.
+Note that, when $S_i > p_i$, $X_i > 1$ and retransmissions are required to ensure the required packet delivery probability $S_i$.
+Then, the second sub-requirement requires that these $X_i$ transmission opportunities are used within deadline $D_i$.\footnote{The $X_{i}$ reserved time slots do not have to be consecutive, and, for real-time packet delivery, they only have to be before the delivery deadline of the packet.} Accordingly, the probabilistic real-time delivery requirement for a packet along link $i$ is transformed into a problem of reserving a deterministic number of transmission opportunities, i.e., $X_i$, before the associated relative deadline $D_i$, and $X_i$ is similar to the job execution time in classical real-time scheduling theory.
+Using $X_i$, we define the \emph{work density} of link $i$ as $\rho_i = \frac{X_i}{D_i}$.

-\ifthenelse{\boolean{short}} {} { The above derivation of $X_i$ is based on the link model where the per-packet transmission success probability along link $i$ is $p_i$, which is a valid model for cases where the per-packet transmission reliability is controlled at a certain level (e.g., $p_i$) using techniques such as channel-aware transmission power control \cite{Zhang:pktReliability}.
-For cases where other models such as Markovian models or empirical models of packet transmission successes may be more appropriate (e.g., when no mechanism is adopted to ensure a certain per-packet communication reliability in the presence of channel deep fading), the derivation of $X_i$ needs to be revised accordingly, but the rest of our scheduling framework would still apply.
-As a first step in studying scheduling with probabilistic per-packet real-time guarantees in multi-cell, multi-channel settings, we focus on scenarios where the per-packet transmission reliability is controlled at $p_i$, and we relegate the detailed studies of alternative link models as future work. }